My applications

 All parents receive child benefit.
 With child benefit, the state supports parents so that they can provide well for their children.
 Child benefit is paid at least until the child's 18th birthday.

 In some families, money is tight.
 If the parents' income is not sufficient to provide for the whole family, there is a monthly supplement from the state in addition to child benefit.
-You can find out in which cases you can receive the child supplement (KiZ) and how to apply for it here.
+You can find out in which cases you can receive the child supplement and how to apply for it here.

 Have you been accepted for a childcare place for your child?
 Find out from your local youth welfare office whether parental contributions are payable, how much they may be and which assessment basis applies to the amount of the contribution.